 In CatDogville art the subject isn’t a mere representation of the external, which is projected on a deeper level of consciousness and contains a piece of the artist’s soul, her view on the world that we are grateful she shares with the public.

-Born in the Netherlands, now living in Sweden.
+Born in the Netherlands in 1950, now living in Sweden.